oblio360/hearthstone-blog/_posts/2015-10-25-welcome-to-hearthstone-guide.md

 ## <a name="play-to-win">Playing to win</a>

 ["Playing to win"](http://www.sirlin.net/articles/playing-to-win) is a really old article by Sirlin which applies to basically any competitive multiplayer game.
-His examples come from fighting games such as StreetFighter but the ideas are valid in any game where people compete.
+His examples come from fighting games such as Street Fighter but the ideas are valid in any game where people compete.

 **TL;DR:**